Skip to Content

 Is There a Time Limit to File a Wrongful Termination Lawsuit in California?

-Yes, there is a statute of limitations for filing a wrongful termination lawsuit in California.
-Generally, you have two years to file a claim if the wrongful termination violates public policy.
-However, if your claim involves a violation of California’s Fair Employment and Housing Act, the time limit is typically one year from the date of termination to file a complaint with the Department of Fair Employment and Housing (DFEH).
+Yes, California sets deadlines for filing a wrongful termination case.
+If your claim concerns a violation of public policy, you generally have two years to file a lawsuit.
+For claims under the California Fair Employment and Housing Act, you typically have one year from the date of termination to complain to the Department of Fair Employment and Housing (DFEH).

 How Does Wrongful Termination Affect My Future Employment?